Huang-W/GoWebServer/README.md

 We implemented the Adapter Design Pattern by including ModelViewAdapter and ViewModelAdapter classes in the project.
 The ModelViewAdapter translates the game coordinates(For Ex.
 (1,1)) from the game model into pixel coordinates(For Ex.
 (280,350)) for the game view.
 Whereas, the ViewModelAdapter class translates mouse clicks(For Ex.
 (280,350)) sent from the GoView screens into the game coordinates(For Ex.
 (1,1)) that can be used by the game model.
 Moreover, This class forwards pass, undo and the game configuration requests to the game model.

 ### Composite
 Composite pattern was used for the main menu screen.
+In the menu screen, there is a "Quick Start" button, and a "Config Start" button.
+Both of these buttons were added as
 ### Observer
 We Implemented Observer Design Pattern in the Model as well as View package of the project.